[?] Start Receiving This Blog Today By Simply Subscribing

 Before you lay it down, moisten it and then squeeze out the excess.
 Loosen it up until it becomes a bit fluffy.

 The bedding is put into a worm-bin or large container.
+Storage containers can be made from wood, but plastic containers are especially good.

 Remember to replace the bedding in your worm-bin.
+The worms eat and digest this too.

-To avoid odors, keep your system no deeper than a foot
+To avoid odors, keep your system no deeper than a foot and a half, and 2 feet in width.

 Air circulation underneath is important.

-so drill a few holes in the bottom of your container.
+There will be some liquid that forms and needs to drain.
+Drainage is a must as is air circulation so drill a few holes in the bottom of your container.

-Your worm-bin should be elevated at least a few inches
+Your worm-bin should be elevated at least a few inches from the floor.
+Place a tray underneath to catch the liquid.
+The liquid is a wonderful tea for your flowers.

-Place some redworms over the bedding and they will start to burrow.
+Place some red-worms over the bedding and they will start to burrow.
 Once you place kitchen scraps on top, the worms will make their way back up to the top to feed on them.

 Nutrient-Rich Worm-Composting-Scraps

-and peelings, peel from fruits, and tea-bags are
+Coffee Pot grounds, egg shells, vegetable cuttings and peelings, peel from fruits, and tea-bags are great for your worm-bin.

-If you put in meat or fat, make sure it's only a tiny
+If you put in meat or fat, make sure it's only a tiny amount.

-should be added or not.
+People disagree on whether or not these items should be added or not.
 If you are unsure, just don't.

 Worm castings come from the scraps digested by the worms.

-As the castings begin to appear, they can be gathered
+As the castings begin to appear, they can be gathered and mixed in with your flower garden, vegetable garden and your potted plants.

 Vermicompost-Tips